DragonMinded/libdragon/boot/README.md

 ### Using IPL3

 Libdragon uses this IPL3 by default: it is embedded in the n64tool application used to build ROMs.
-Normally, this is done by n64.mk.
+Normally, this is done via n64.mk.
+So there is nothing specific to do: standard libdragon applications will use this by default.

 To use this IPL3 with your own programming environment, please follow the following rules: